acon96/home-llm/docs/Setup.md

     - **IP Address**: Fill out IP Address for the machine hosting LM Studio
     - **Port**: enter the port that was listed in LM Studio
     - **Use HTTPS**: unchecked
-    - **Model Name**: This can be any value, as LM Studio uses the currently loaded model for all incoming requests.
+    - **Model Name**: Set this to the name of the model as it appears in LM Studio.
+If you receive an error that the model does not exist, then select the model from the dropdown list.
     - **API Key**: leave blank
+    - **API Path**: leave as `/v1`
 6. Click `Submit`

 ### Step 3: Model Configuration